 While I do have lye on hand for making soap, I haven’t tested this recipe using lye water.
 It’s simply not accessible enough and baking soda is an ideal sub.

-These simply don’t store well.
+Storage: these simply don’t store well.
 If you don’t think you can eat a dozen in one day, I would recommend halving the batch rather than storing.
 Day old pretzels make excellent croutons, though!
+They can be kept in a sealed container for a couple of days but will go stale.

 - 300 ml water at room temperature